-As a secondary collector of PI, a prescribed entity should not directly notify the individual to whom the PI relates of a privacy breach.
-Where applicable, the required notification to individuals must be provided by the Chief Coroner.
+However, as a secondary collector of personal information, a prescribed entity should not directly notify the individual to whom the personal information relates of a privacy breach.
+Where applicable, the required notification to individuals must be provided by the relevant service provider(s), unless an alternative decision regarding breach notification to affected individuals is approved by the IPC.